OSC/ood-documentation/source/glossary.rst

 ========

    Cluster
-     Logical set of physical machines.
+     Logical set of physical machines with a resource scheduler that users can submit jobs to.

    Compute-node
      Where the actual compute happens using information passed from a web-node or submitted scripts.
 Generally these nodes: